The full text of an article within a database is provided in multiple formats. Look for:

 The Get it at UC link will provide you options for how to access the full text of the article.
 If there are no online links available, this means you need to request the item through Interlibrary Loan if a print version is not available at UC San Diego.
 The Library will deliver the full text of an article to you free of charge.
 When requesting you will need your Library ID number.

 Your library card/account number begins with "21822" and can be found on the back of your UCSD ID card or within the UCSD app.
 Enter the 14-digit number without spaces.

 A quick checklist:

 1. Where did you find the source?
 Did you use a scholarly database?
-The Library catalog (Roger)?
+The Library catalog (UC Library Search)?

 2. Who's responsible for the work?
 Is it published by a university press or another known scholarly publisher?
 What are the author's credentials?
 Is the author a professor or other known academic or scholar?

 3. Does it look like a scholarly work?
 Does it have footnotes and/or endnotes and/or a bibliography?
 What kinds of sources it it citing?
 Where did the author get their information?
 What research methodology are they using?

 Scholarly articles are written by academics who are experts in their field and published in scholarly journals.
 Peer-reviewed articles are scholarly articles that have been read and vetted by other experts in the field (e.g., the author's peers) before the journal accepts them for publication.

 Find citations to scholarly articles in Political Science and other Social Sciences searching by keyword in the following databases.